Apogee Scholarship Fund

 -

 The tax credit is a “non-refundable” credit.
-That simply means that you cannot receive a refund for any more than your GA tax liability.
+That simply means that you cannot receive a refund for any more than your Georgia income tax liability.
 Any excess credit beyond your tax liability can be carried forward for up to three years.

 -